 COLLEGE ADVISER FELLOWS

 |Aylin Solis College Adviser - Carpinteria High School

 Aylin received a bachelor’s degree in Global Studies from the University of California, Santa Barbara.
 Her future career goal is to earn a Master’s degree in Education to continue her work with first-generation college students.

 Aylin advises because...
 “I want to let students know that going to college and achieving their goals is possible and I will be there to help them along the way."

 |Arturo Rosete College Adviser - Adolfo Camarillo High School

 Arturo received a bachelor’s degree in Biology from California State University, Channel Islands.
 His future career goal is to obtain a masters or doctorate degree in Neuroscience.

-Javier received a bachelor’s degree in Portuguese Studies and Latin American & Iberian Studies from the University of California, Santa Barbara.
-His future career goal is to obtain a doctorate degree in Education and eventually have a leadership role at a university or college preparation program.
+Melani Castellanos received a bachelor's of Arts in Mathematics from the University of California, Santa Barbara.
+Her future career goal is to obtain a Master's in Education to keep empowering other first-generation students.

 Melani advises because...
 “I want to keep being a resource and advocate for other first-generation and low-income students in knowing that higher education is obtainable."

 |Veronica Landeros College Adviser - Santa Paula High School